jankowtf/bumpr/README.md

 bumpr (v0.5)
 ======

-Easy systematic version bumping and more
+Systematic version bumping and more

 ## Installation